m-haisham/Manga-K/README.md

 curl --location --request GET 'http://127.0.0.1:5000/favourites'
 ```

-Returns all the mangas that have been favourited
+Returns all the mangas that have been favoured

 ### GET _all recents_